St. Francis, Maine

-St. Francis (French: Saint-François) is a town in Aroostook County, Maine, United States on the Canada–United States border at the junction of the St. Francis River and the Saint John River.
+St. Francis or Saint Francis (French: Saint-François) is a town in Aroostook County, Maine, United States on the Canada–United States border at the junction of the St. Francis River and the Saint John River.
 The population was 438 at the 2020 census.
 First settled by English speakers from southern Maine, the original population has been supplanted by French-speaking Acadians.

 Geography

 According to the United States Census Bureau, the town has a total area of 30.36 sqmi, of which 29.92 sqmi is land and 0.44 sqmi is water.